redwarp/blog/content/image-filters/index.md

 ### Global Invocation Id

 So how do we go from workgroup to pixel position?
 Simple: we used in the shader the `global_invocation_id` built-in variable!
 The `global_invocation_id` gives us the coordinate triple for the current invocation's corresponding compute shader grid point.
 Hum, I feel that is not helping so much.
-Let's just say that it multiplies the current workgroup identifier (our dispatch action create several workgroup, and gives to each of them a `x` and a `y` ) with the workgroup size, and add to it the `local_invocation_id` , meaning the coordinates of the current invocation within it's workgroup.
+Let's just say that it multiplies the current workgroup identifier (our dispatch action create several workgroup, and gives to each of them a `x` and a `y` ) with the workgroup size, and add to it the `local_invocation_id` , meaning the coordinates of the current invocation within its workgroup.

 > Let's start again with our 48x32 image.
 6 workgroup will be created, with ids (0, 0), (1, 0), (2, 0), (1, 0), (1, 1) and (1, 2)
 >
 > When the workgroup (1, 0) is running, 256 invocation will be running in parallel, with their own local identifier within the group: (0, 1), ...
 (0, 15), (1, 0) ...
 (7, 8) ...
 (15, 15).
 >
-> If we take the invocation (7, 8) of the workgroup (0, 1), it's global invocation id will be (0 * 16 + 7, 1 * 16 + 8), meaning (7, 24).
+> If we take the invocation (7, 8) of the workgroup (0, 1), its global invocation id will be (0 * 16 + 7, 1 * 16 + 8), meaning (7, 24).
 >
 > Which gives us the coordinate of the pixel this specific invocation will work on.